macs30200-s22/replication-materials-ValAlvernUChic/README.md

 # Findings

-The below image features a heat map that highlights the divergence between different years with respect to the use of the term migrantworker.
+The below image features a heat map that highlights the divergence between different years with respect to the use of the term 'minister'.
 The score ranges from 0-2, with higher values indicating greater divergences and vice versa.
 For example, between 2012 -2014, 2015-2019, and 2020-2021, the use of the term 'minister' had little change in those groups.
 This makes sense as these years coincide with the individual parliament sessions (12th, 13th, and 14th).

 ![alt text](https://github.com/macs30200-s22/replication-materials-ValAlvernUChic/blob/main/minister%20embeddings.png)